-- A perfectly clean bed surface
+- A completely clean bed surface

 The Pros